Suspect a Developmental Disability?

-Note: That a Notice of Decision informing the person of his or her right to request a Medicaid Fair Hearing is sent only when the Transmittal for Determination of Developmental Disability Form indicates that the person is interested in receiving Medicaid-funded OPWDD services.
+Note: A Notice of Decision informing the person of his or her right to request a Medicaid Fair Hearing is sent only when the Transmittal for Determination of Developmental Disability Form indicates that the person is interested in receiving Medicaid-funded OPWDD services.
 If the person has not sought Medicaid-funded services, no Fair Hearing is offered, and the decision of the DDRO is final.

-The person may choose one, two or all three of the above options.
+The person may choose one, two, or all three of the above options.
 If a Fair Hearing is requested, a 3rd Step Review will be conducted automatically.

 3rd Step Review